Written November 22, 2016 by Yoga Mountain

 Now, 25 years later, I teach yoga to all levels of students.
 Many show up for that very same reason, that connection to something peaceful inside.
 It is a joy to encourage each new student to take that first step.
 Let’s get started!

 You don’t have to be an Olympic gymnast, in fact its better if you aren’t!
-Coming with an open mind to experience a new practice is the absolute best.
-The experienced yogis in class are actually trying to get back to the “beginners mind” ...
+Coming with an open mind to experience a new ...
+Read More

 Master these 5 basic yoga poses and you’ll be off to a great start in your practice.
 Your body and mind will thank you!